-The Walpole Wilderness BioBlitz (WWBB) will be held on the 1st & 2nd October 2022.
+The Walpole Wilderness BioBlitz (WWBB) was held on the 1st & 2nd October 2022.
 A bioblitz is a citizen science project where volunteers from across the community join with local enthusiasts, amateur experts and scientists to survey the species found in an area over a short period of time.
 The information gathered provides a snapshot in time of the biodiversity of the area and can be used to help improve our understanding and long term management.

 The Walpole Wilderness Area is the only gazetted wilderness in Western Australia.
 Although recognised for its outstanding beauty, highly specialised habitat, unique species and incredible biodiversity, this area is poorly studied.
 Located in the highest rainfall zone of WA, it contains a number of specialised habitats that act as refugia for species that are relics from ancient times.
 Climate change has caused a significant decrease in rainfall over the past few decades which has led to the decline or disappearance of some of these important relictual habitats.
 A bioblitz will record valuable information on rare, common and even new species in the Walpole Wilderness which will greatly contribute to our understanding and future management of this unique environment.

 The WWBB is being coordinated by the Walpole Nornalup National Park Association (WNNPA) – a group of volunteers who focus on raising the understanding, care and conservation of the Walpole Wilderness Area.
 The organisation and coordination of the WWBB is done solely by unpaid volunteers – some costs (such as insurance etc) are covered by our sponsors.
 Special thanks to the Walpole Op Shop for supporting the WWBB 2022

 Walpole is located approximately 450km south of Perth, 120km west of Albany and 250km south east of Margaret River.